f0rb1dd3n/Reptile/README.md

 # Reptile

-Reptile is a LKM rootkit.
+Reptile is a LKM rootkit for evil purposes.
+If you are searching stuff just for study purposes see my [rootkit_demonstration](https://github.com/f0rb1dd3n/papers/tree/master/rootkit_demonstration)

 ## Features